On the subregular $J$-rings of Coxeter systems

 Before we prove Theorem \ref{amalgamate}, let us record one useful lemma: \begin{lemma} Let $x_{ij}=i\cdots j$ be the element in $C$ corresponding to the walk $P_{ij}$ for all $i,j\in [n]$.
 Then $t_{x_{ij}}t_{x_{jk}}=t_{x_{ik}}$ for all $i,j,k\in [n]$. \end{lemma}

-\begin{proof} This follows by carefully considering the possible relationships between $i,j,k$ and repeatedly using Proposition \ref{d3} to directly compute $t_{x_{ij}}t_{x_{jk}}$ in each case.
-Alternatively, notice that the simple reflection 0 is not involved in $x_{ij}$ for any $i,j\in [n]$, hence the computation of $t_{x_{ij}}t_{x_{jk}}$ can be done in the subregular $J$-ring of the Coxeter system with the ``bottom part'' of $G_n$ as its diagram.
-This system is simply-laced, so the result follows immediately from Theorem \ref{simply-laced}. \end{proof}
+\begin{proof} We can verify this by considering all possible relationships between $i,j,k$ and directly computing $t_{x_{ij}}t_{x_{jk}}$ in each case as discussed in Section \ref{sec:product computation}.
+For example, in the case $i<j<k$, the claim follows from Proposition \ref{d2}. \end{proof}

-\begin{proof}[Proof of Theorem E] Let $n\ge 2$, and let $\phi$ and $\Phi$ be as above.
+\begin{proof6.2} Let $n\ge 2$, and let $\phi$ and $\Phi$ be as above.
 As in the proof of Theorem \ref{unitary}, we show that $\Phi$ is an algebra isomorphism by checking that